Gordon999/Pi_LIbCamera_GUI/README.md

 To work with RaspiOS based on BULLSEYE, using libcamera (NOT raspistill/raspivid).

-preview uses libcamera-vid, stills libcamera-still, videos libcamera-vid, timelapses depends on timings, libcamera-still, -vid or -raw
+preview uses libcamera-vid, stills libcamera-still, videos libcamera-vid, timelapses depends on timings and settings, libcamera-still, -vid or -raw

 At your own risk !!.
 Ensure you have any required software backed up.